oit-ipbl/image_processing/basics/basics_02.md

     :--- | :---
     | cv2.imwrite("name", variable) | 1.1st argument is the file name(path) of the image which is saved. <br>2.2nd argument is the variable of the image. |

-  - Compare a recieved key with a key which you want to detect.
+  - Compare a received key with a key that you want to detect.

     | code | comment |
     :--- | :---